 - Creamy Vegan Cucumber Salad with Dill and Red Onion

-I hope you enjoy this vegan and gluten-free grilling recipe!
-We love eating outside whenever possible, and lately, grilled mushrooms are my number one craving and favorite thing to make!
+I hope you enjoy this vegan and gluten-free method for How to Cook Portobello Mushrooms!
+We love eating outside whenever possible, and lately, grilled mushrooms are my number one craving and favorite thing to make.
 If you make this recipe, I hope you'll tag me on Instagram so I can see your delicious finished dish.
 I also have an Easy Summer Vegan Meal Plan filled with recipes for a full week of delicious plant-based eating, and you can get an overview of the recipes and meal plans on my site in my Vegan Eating Resource Guide.

 If you're getting excited about grilling outdoor dinners, you have to try Grilled Portobello Mushrooms and Onions made with a simple marinade.
 I love to enjoy them on burger buns and make a Portobello Mushroom Burger with the grilled onions.
 I also love to slice everything up and enjoy in tacos or on a bed of brown rice or quinoa along with my favorite sauce.

 - 1 medium red onion, sliced in ½-inch rings

 - 2 large garlic cloves, pressed through a garlic press or finely minced